Jigsaw (2017 film): Release

 On October 10, 2017, Lionsgate began the "Saw Blood Drive".
 The blood drive for the Red Cross became the series' tradition after the first film, where mobile blood stations are set up around the United States for fans to donate blood and receive a free ticket to see the respective film of that year.
 Lionsgate released eight promotional posters featuring "Nurses" Grae Drake, Dan Rockwell, Susanne Bartch, Nyakim Gatwech, Shaun Ross, Mosh, Mykie, and Amanda LePore.

 Jigsaw was released in the United Kingdom on October 26, 2017, and in the United States theatrically on October 27, 2017.
 It was featured in IMAX screenings for the first week of its theatrical run.
 Jigsaw is the only film in the Saw franchise to have never been rated NC-17 by the Motion Picture Association of America, having obtained an R rating without cuts.

 Home media

 Jigsaw was released digitally on January 9, 2018, and on 4K Ultra HD Blu-ray, Blu-ray and DVD on January 23, 2018.
 The film's soundtrack was distributed digitally on October 27, 2017.
+The film grossed $7.7 million in home sales.